JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8009 days**.

-And here is a just a random fact -  **French astronomer Adrien Auzout had once considered building a telescope that was 1,000 feet long in the 1600s.
-He thought the magnification would be so great, he would see animals on the moon**.
+And here is a just a random fact -  **No president of the United States was an only child**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)